HandsOnDataViz/book/docs/HandsOnDataViz.md

 originally published in 1991, now in its third edition.[37]

-Before we get started, review the [map design principles in Chapter 8](map-design.html) to avoid common mistakes when designing colored polygon (or choropleth) maps.
-For example, in most cases you want to avoid mapping absolute numbers (such as the total number of people in a group), and instead show relative data (such as the percentage of people in a group).
-Mapping absolute numbers of voters would simply show you where most people live, rather than how rates vary across geographic areas, which is usually what map makers wish to emphasize.
+Before we get started, review the [map design principles in Chapter 8](map-design.html) to avoid common mistakes when designing choropleth maps.
+For example, in most cases you should avoid mapping raw counts (such as the total number of people with a disease) and instead show relative rates (such as the percentage of people with a disease), because a raw count map would generally show that most people live in urban rather than rural areas.
 Also, this section assumes that you’re already familiar with the steps for creating a [Choropleth map with Datawrapper in Chapter 8](choropleth-datawrapper.html).

 Let’s return to the two maps in the [Introduction](introduction.html) of this book, which presented two different interpretations of world income